Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: Simulations of various problems with flat boundaries

-In the following simulations, we first apply the proposed boundary schemes for normal--velocity and pressure in Section~\ref{3D channel simulations} where a 3D channel flow is simulated and the simulation results are validated by the solutions obtained using the non-equilibrium extrapolation boundary condition \cite{Guo2002}.
+In the following simulations, we first apply the proposed boundary schemes for normal--velocity and pressure in Section~\ref{3D channel simulations} where a 3D rectangular channel flow is simulated and the simulation results are validated by the solutions obtained using the non-equilibrium extrapolation boundary scheme \cite{Guo2002}.
 Subsequently, the proposed boundary schemes for tangential velocity, solute concentration and magnetic field are validated in several classic problems in Sections~\ref{Stokes simulations}, \ref{diffusion-reaction simulations} and \ref{MHD simulations}, respectively, where analytical solutions are available for comparisons.
 We will adopt a half-grid boundary layout with $d=0.5$ for the popular setting of wall location that has a broad range of applications, particularly for the pore-scale simulations of voxelised geometries where wall surfaces are usually located at the middle between fluid and solid voxels/grid points.
 We also present simulations using a full-grid boundary layout with $d=1$.
-The two grid layouts of $d=0.5$ and 1 are illustrated in the two-dimensional plots of Section~\ref{diffusion-reaction simulations}.
+The two boundary layouts of $d=0.5$ and 1 are illustrated in the two-dimensional plots of Section~\ref{diffusion-reaction simulations}.
 Since the proposed boundary schemes are derived using \textit{linear} interpolation or extrapolation for arbitrary $d\in(0,1]$, applications of using arbitrary $d$ other than 0.5 and 1 are omitted for brevity.
+In the next Section~\ref{pipe flows}, MHD pipe flows with various $d$ are simulated, where additional treatments for a curved boundary will be discussed in detail.